GoogleCloudPlatform/endpoints-codelab-android/README.md

-Without making any changes for the time being, simply start the development app server (a full App Engine local environment) by pressing the green "Play" button after selecting **todoTxtBackend** as the current module :
+Without making any changes for the time being, simply start the development app server (a full App Engine local environment) by pressing the green "Play" button after selecting **todoTxtBackend** as the current module:

 ![image alt text](images/image_15.png)  ![image alt text](images/image_16.png)